-This year there’ll be four mornings of practice at the Hut of the Happy Omen in Cheltenham.
+This year there are three more mornings of practice at the Hut of the Happy Omen in Cheltenham.

 Each morning has sittings, walking periods in the bush, a talk, a discussion and a shared lunch.

 The dates for the rest of this year are:

 The mornings will be in silence from 9:30 to 1:00pm apart from the discussion and any necessary communication.
 They will be all-weather events.
 If it's wet we'll be looking out on rain in the bush.